Tackling harmful trends

 What’s the issue?

-Extreme features in dogs and cats, like flat faces, very short legs, and cropped ears and tails, have become more and more popular.
-This trend is fueled by people wanting pets that look a certain way – often influenced by social media, TV or films.
+Extreme features in dogs and cats, like flat faces, very short legs, and cropped ears and tails, have become increasingly popular.
+This trend is fuelled by people wanting pets that look a certain way – often influenced by social media, TV or films.

 These features can be harmful for dogs and cats, and stop them from living a normal, healthy life.
 People don’t always realise this before they get their new pet, leading to problems for owners too – from behavioural issues to expensive vet bills throughout their lifetime.